bryan-lolordo/leaflet-interactive-maps/README.md

 ![leaflet-earthquakes](https://github.com/bryan-lolordo/leaflet-challenge/assets/134180762/96606cca-336c-4ee5-8fcc-e9276d0c45ec)

-Base layer: mapbox.greyscale <br>
+Layer 1: Earthquakes
-Data Layer Source: United States Geological Survey (USGS)<br>
+Data Source: United States Geological Survey (USGS)
-Data: All Earthquakes for the last 7 days<br>

 ## Step 2: Map to illustrate the relationship between tectonic plates and seismic activity
 An additional dataset and plot were included and they can be activated and deactivated by the user.